BARTLESVILLE, Okla. — Sold artifacts, a bevy of lawsuits, and empty halls are the defining qualities of the Price Tower’s last few months.

 “I think if there was an investor, and I think if it was handed back to the city that could properly maintain it – you put the proper people in place, that could maintain it, it could be done,” longtime Bartlesville resident Allison Pruett said.

-That investor could have been John Snyder, owner of Tulsa's Mayo Hotel, but the artifacts drove a wedge into the sale.
+John Snyder, owner of Tulsa's Mayo Hotel, wanted to be that investor, but the artifacts drove a wedge into the sale.

 Attorneys representing the Blanchard family, the tower’s current owner, said negotiations started in early May 2024.

-Neither side could agree to contract language involving the artifacts.
+Neither side agreed to contract language involving the artifacts.

 “It’s really nice, it’s beautiful.
 It’s a piece of history that not a lot of people know about, the artist behind it is incredible,” Bartlesville resident Olivia Allan told 2 News.